Salt Lake City Law Firm Targeting Elder Abuse in Nursing Homes

 Serious, Decisive Legal Action for Victims and Their Families

 While the Adult Protective Services (APS) agency monitors specific guidelines intended to prevent elder abuse, this serious problem is widespread.
 You may well encounter an overburdened, non-responsive system when you report suspected nursing home negligence, even if you have strong reasons to believe your loved one was a victim of inadequate care or abuse such as:

 - Failures to attend and properly supervise a nursing home resident, resulting in a fall or a life-threatening condition such as bedsores or an infection

 - Negligence in calling on a physician when a nursing home patient's medical problems emerge or worsen

-Our nursing home neglect attorneys in Salt Lake City make cases of nursing home neglect, abuse, and negligence a priority because we recognize the extent of the problem and its tremendous impact on our elders and their families.
-Our goal is to always obtain maximum compensation for our clients to ensure the highest quality of life.
+Our attorneys make cases of nursing home neglect, abuse and negligence a priority because we recognize the extent of the problem and its tremendous impact on our elders and their families.

-To explore legal options after a premature death or case of mistreatment, request a free consultation with one of our dedicated nursing home neglect lawyers in Salt Lake City today.
-To tell us your story and discuss whether action to obtain a measure of justice and financial compensation can succeed under the law, contact us at (801) 901-3470 anytime.
-We pursue all our cases on a “no recovery, no fee” basis.
+To tell us your story and discuss whether action to obtain a measure of justice and financial compensation can succeed under the law, call 801.366.9100 anytime.
+Your consultation will be free, and we pursue all our cases on a "no recovery, no fee" basis.